jrom99/set-folder-icon/README.md

 - [ ] Add changelog
 - [ ] Add auto-completion
-- [ ] Add the ability to see the current icon's name
+- [ ] Improve the ability to see the current icon's name

 ## License